 The Ceremonial Marker at Amundsen-Scott South Pole Station.

 with Project HOPE

 Project HOPE is a non-profit organization "delivering health education, medicines, supplies and volunteers where needed" and has worked in more than 120 countries around the world since being founded in 1958.
 They're often one of the first NGOs to respond to natural disasters and frequently partner with the US military in those humanitarian efforts.
-They also work with the US Navy and Air Force on capacity-building medical missions.
-I've volunteered with them on several occasions, blogging and photographing first in Indonesia as part of Operation Pacific Angel with the US Air Force and most recently in the Philippines as part of their disaster relief program after Typhoon Haiyan (Yolanda), in Haiti and the DR, in Indonesia and the Philippines during a board of director's delegation trip, and most recently in Nepal after their devistating earthquake.
+HOPE also work with the US Navy and Air Force on capacity-building medical missions.
+I've volunteered with them on several occasions, blogging and photographing in Indonesia as part of Operation Pacific Angel with the US Air Force, in the Philippines after Typhoon Haiyan (Yolanda), in Haiti and the DR, in Indonesia and the Philippines during a board of director's delegation trip, and most recently in Nepal after their devistating earthquake.